Najsztub/BDM_UsbBlaster/README.md

 ## Example

-To show how the console works I included a simple hello world programme written in C coming with the m68k toolchain builder: https://github.com/haarer/toolchain68k
+To show how the console works I included a simple hello world program written in C coming from the m68k toolchain builder: https://github.com/haarer/toolchain68k

-To compile and run on my PCB I had to modify slightly the `ram.ld` linker script and the `crt0.S` assembler file.
-I changed the memory map so it reflects te one on the board.
-Also I added some instructions initializing MC68332 registers during boot.
+To compile and run it on my PCB I had to modify slightly the `ram.ld` linker script and the `crt0.S` assembler file.
+I changed the memory map so it reflects te one on my board.
+I also added some instructions to initialize MC68332 registers during boot.
 The initialization is still incomplete and I have to rely on the instructions present in the original ROM for initialization.

-The example is made by running a simple `make` command.
+The example compiles by running the `make` command.

-The `make files` command prepares `.bin` file to load to the target.
+The `make files` command builds the binary `.bin` file to load to the target.

-The machine code is uploaded and run using the `example.cmd` by running `python pCode/BDM_shell.py` and the issuing `play example.cmd` in the BDM shell.
+The machine code is uploaded and run using the `example.cmd` by invoking `python pCode/BDM_shell.py` and the issuing `play example.cmd` in the BDM shell.

 This runs the commands from the `example.cmd` file: